hoangduytran/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

 To use Knife Project, select the objects to be cut, switch to *Edit Mode*, select the cutting objects in the Outliner (:kbd:`Ctrl-LMB`), and choose :menuselection:`Mesh --> Knife Project`.

 If Blender switches back to *Object Mode* when selecting the cutting objects, make sure that :menuselection:`Edit --> Lock Object Modes` is checked in the topbar.
+Alternatively, if you have only one cutting object, you can select it in the viewport with :kbd:`Ctrl-LMB`.

 Options
 =======